Don Diamond: Career

 He appeared on more than 100 television shows and in many feature films.
 He performed extensive voice-over work in commercials and cartoons, most notably as the voice of Toro in the DePatie-Freleng Enterprises cartoon series Tijuana Toads.

 On radio, Diamond was heard on the NBC crime drama Confession.

 Death

 Diamond died due to heart failure in Los Angeles, California, on June 19, 2011, at age 90.
-He was cremated at Eden Memorial Park Cemetery.
-His ashes were buried there afterwards.
+He was cremated at Groman Eden Mortuary.
+His ashes were buried at Eden Memorial Park Cemetery afterwards.

-Personal
+Personal life

 His wife, Louisa, was a teacher.